18 Scholarships for Students with Learning Disabilities

 Financial Aid for Students with Learning Disabilities

-Along with college scholarships for students with learning disabilities, you can also find military scholarships (including options for spouses and dependents), Native American scholarships, scholarships for women and girls, STEM scholarships, and more.
+Along with college scholarships for students with learning disabilities, you can also find military scholarships (including options for spouses and dependents), Native American scholarships, scholarships for women, STEM scholarships, visual arts scholarships, and more.
+Since that’s the case, students should pursue other awards if they meet the criteria, too, giving them the best chance of finding scholarships that cover their college costs.

-Plus, after your student completes their Free Application for Federal Student Aid (FAFSA) and their expected family contribution (EFC) is calculated, they may be eligible for government grants, like the Pell Grant.
-Government grants are great when you need help paying for college, as, just like scholarships, the money doesn’t have to be paid back in nearly all cases.
+Plus, after your student completes their Free Application for Federal Student Aid (FAFSA) and their student aid index (SAI) is calculated, they may be eligible for government grants, like the Pell Grant.
+Government grants are great when you need help paying for college, as, just like scholarships, the money doesn’t have to be paid back.
+Government programs, such as those accessed through the FAFSA, are essential for students with disabilities to access grants and scholarships funded by government initiatives.

 Is There More Help for Students with Learning Disabilities?